MolSSI/cookiecutter-cms/README.md

 included in the testing framework.
 While these can be added in anywhere in your directory structure, it is highly recommended to keep them contained within the `project/tests/` folder.

-Tests can be run with the `py.test -v` command.
+Tests can be run with the `pytest -v` command.
 There are a number of additional command line arguments to [explore](https://docs.pytest.org/en/latest/usage.html).

 ### Continuous Integration